fayez-nazzal/TailwindCSS-Theme-Shift-Plugin/README.md

 ## How to use?

 1. Map colors to the desired themes in your `tailwind.config.js`.
-2. Add this plugin to your tailwind's config, with your theme colors object.
+2. Add this plugin to your tailwind's config, pass those arguments in order:
+  1. colors: Your tailwind config's color object.
+  2. defaultTheme: The key of your default theme, e.p: "light".
+  3. autoMap: A boolean that indicates whether you want to auto-map one class name to all of your themes ( bg-primary could map to `bg-primary dark:bg-primary-dark cosmic:bg-primary-cosmic ).

 Your final config could look something similar to this:
 ```js